best-practice-and-impact/gptables/docs/source/doc.gptable.rst

 ---------

 Rich text is text that contains mixed formatting.
-You shouldn't use formatting to represent data or important information, as most formatting is not machine readable.
-You can still use to make things look pretty for people using their eyes.
+You shouldn't use formatting to represent data or important information, as most formatting is neither accessible nor machine readable.
+You can still use to make things look appealing for sighted people.

 All ``GPTable`` text elements support rich text.
-Where you would normally provide a string to a parameter, you can instead provide a list of strings and dictionaries.
+Where you would normally provide a string # TODO: I don't think this is true anymore to a parameter, you can instead provide a list of strings and dictionaries.
 Dictionaries in this list should contain valid `XlsxWriter format properties`_ and values.
 The formatting defined in these dictionaries will be applied to the next string in the list.
 This formatting is